title-town/title-town/README.md

 <p align="center">READ THE RULES ON THE STRAWPAGE!
 Ou<

-<p align="center">update 08/04/26: added more people! for people worried about my mental health, please stop - i mean this in the nicest way possible, but i am completely fine and my mental state is none of your concern, and it is not 'fragile', might i add. my updates are not meant to guilt trip anyone either. i appreciate the support though. due to it being summer break and i have nothing else to do i'll be adding more people in my free time. my parents got me a network adapter for my laptop so crashes will hopefully stop. :)
+<p align="center">update 08/04/26: added more people 2.0! for people worried about my mental health, please stop - i mean this in the nicest way possible, but i am completely fine and my mental state is none of your concern, and it is not 'fragile', might i add. my updates are not meant to guilt trip anyone either. i appreciate the support though. due to it being summer break and i have nothing else to do i'll be adding more people in my free time. my parents got me a network adapter for my laptop so crashes will hopefully stop. :)

 <p align="center"><img width="140" height="168" alt="pony-town-candi - c+h-lie-4x" src="https://github.com/user-attachments/assets/ad5b2829-c821-45b9-a1e1-ef66d82673f9" />
 <p align="center">c+h freely